sahil-ingle/All-Indian-States-and-districts-database-sql/README.md

-# All-Indian-States-and-districts-database-sql
-All Indian States and their Districts SQL Database
+# All Indian States and Districts database SQL

 It contain database of all the states and union territories in india with thier respective districts...